casper-network/ceps/text/3009-transfer-with-authorization.md

 via signed messages.
 The standard is inspired by the ERC-3009 standard from Ethereum and is adapted to Casper's native multi-scheme signatures (ed25519, secp256k1).
-A token holder signs a typed message authorizing a specific transfer (recipient, amount, validity window, unique nonce), and any party may submit that signature to execute the transfer on the holder's behalf — enabling gas-less transfers, recipient-pulled transfers, and payment-style flows.
+A token holder signs a typed message authorizing a specific transfer (recipient, amount, validity window, unique nonce).
+Depending on the entry point, that signed authorization may then be submitted either by any relayer or only by the intended recipient — enabling gas-less transfers, recipient-pulled transfers, and payment-style flows.

 This CEP extends [CEP-18](0018-token-standard.md).
-It does not change CEP-18's `transfer` / `transfer_from` semantics; it adds new entry points that produce the same balance state change as `transfer` while being callable by a third party.
+It does not change CEP-18's `transfer` / `transfer_from` semantics; it adds new entry points that produce the same balance state change as `transfer`, with relay rules defined per entry point.

 In contrast to [CEP-2612](2612-permit-extension.md), which signs an allowance for later pull-style spending, CEP-3009 signs a one-shot